 - Number of new homes built - 25

 We received 104 "Making It Right" complaints in the first quarter of 2021.
 A Making It Right complaint was the first part of our old complaints process..

 - housing and estate management (including cleaning and grounds maintenance

 18 issues were escalated to complaint reviews or appeals.

-42% of complaints were upheld.
-This is 2% higher than the previous six months.
-We upheld the same amount of cases as the previous six months but the total number of cases is lower.
+68% of complaints were upheld.
+This is 26% higher than the previous six months.

 Right first time

-We continuously monitor this figure to see if there are any trends or further training that can be given to teams so customer queries are resolved as quickly as possible.
+We continuously monitor this figure to see if there are any trends or further training that can be given to frontline staff so that all customer queries can be resolved as quickly as possible.

 Community involvement opportunities